 If either Shamrock or the Big Show are randomly selected as one of the four initial participants in a Royal Rumble match, they will show up with the placeholder portrait shown below (normally used for male CAWs), lacking their own individual ones.

 Find a way to enable Holly Cousins tron.
 What music it uses when assigned to a CAW?

 When creating a superstar or stable with all create-a-superstar parts unlocked GameShark cheat, there are two seemingly unused options for entrance music/video that appear with the code enabled:

-In addition, a Holly Cousins TitanTron and string exists with STR number of 24, complete with string in CAW menus.
+In addition, a Holly Cousins TitanTron exists with an internal STR number of 24, complete with a corresponding string in CAW menus.
 The video is basically Hardcore Holly's SD1 TitanTron, before the cousins were assigned new theme songs and TitanTrons (in case of Crash's, he uses the theme from this Tron).